ParaCoToUl/noarr-structures/docs/BasicUsage.md

 auto matrix_rows = noarr::scalar<float>() ^ noarr::sized_vector<'j'>(ncols) ^ noarr::sized_vector<'i'>(nrows);
 ```

 Algorithms that can work with one should be able to work with the other.
-However, Noarr needs to know the structure at compile time (for performance).
+However, noarr needs to know the structure at compile time (for performance).
 So the right approach is to template all functions and then select between compiled versions.
 Here we make use of the fact that [dimensions](Glossary.md#dimension) are named:

 ```cpp